Fiserv/Commerce-Hub/docs/Resources/Guides/Dynamic-Descriptor.md

 titles: dynamicDescriptor, JSON Example
 -->

-Card issuer may limit how many characters will show up in each field, it is recommended to keep the `merchantName` field to fewer than 22 characters and the `city` field to fewer than 11 characters to appear properly on the cardholder’s statement.
+Card issuer may limit how many characters will show up in each field, it is recommended to keep the `merchantName` field to fewer than 22 characters and the `city` field in the `address` object to fewer than 11 characters to appear properly on the cardholder’s statement.

 - **MOTO:** utilize the `city` field for the phone number
 - **E-commerce:** utlize the `city` field for a URL, email address or phone number